RedHat-EMEA-SSA-Team/hetzner-ocp4/README.md

 ## Setup public DNS records

-Current tools allow use of three DNS providers; AWS Route53, Cloudflare, GCP DNS and bind.
-If you want to use Route53, Cloudflare, GCP as your DNS provider you have to export few env variables.
-Check instructions below.
-If you are not using public DNS, but bind just jump to next section.
+Current tools allow use of three DNS providers plus _bind_; _AWS Route53_, _Cloudflare_, _GCP DNS_, and _bind_.
+If you want to use _Route53_, _Cloudflare_ or _GCP_ as your DNS provider, you have to export few env variables.
+Check the instructions below.
+If you are not using public DNS, but bind, just jump to next section.

-If you use other DNS provider feel free to contribute. :D
+If you use another DNS provider, feel free to contribute. :D

 Please configure in `cluster.yml` all necessary credentials: